Magi-Nation: Creature Listing

 Challenge Rating: 6 4 4

-The Barl is a Walrus-like creature with an extraordinarily large head.
+The Barl is a walrus-like creature with an extraordinarily large head.
+They have a tail resembling a dolphin's rather than rear flippers.
 Barls are generally peaceful creatures.
-They are projecting empaths, sending images and sensations as a form of communication.
+They are projecting empaths, sending images and sensations as a form of communication, in addition to being able to speak normally.

 Deep Barl

-Deep Barls are larger than most of their brethren, and more intelligent.
-They are also more predatory.
+Deep Barls are larger than most of their brethren, and more predatory.
+They have a nasty streak, and may bully smaller creatures.

 Sea Barl